Universal Nonminimal Coupling-to-Starobinsky Matching and a Single-Field Attractor: Off–Shell Commutativity Theorem

-The kinetic term for $\psi_{\mu\nu}$ has the wrong sign relative to the Einstein-Hilbert term, indicating a ghost (mass $m_2^2 = M_{\rm Pl}^2/2\delta_{\rm eff}$). \textbf{Weyl Spectator:} In $D{=}4$, the combination $\sqrt{-g}\,C_{\mu\nu\rho\sigma}^2$ is exactly Weyl invariant.
+\textbf{Weyl Spectator:} In $D{=}4$, the combination $\sqrt{-g}\,C_{\mu\nu\rho\sigma}^2$ is exactly Weyl invariant.
 Since the massive spin-2 sector can be rewritten using the Weyl tensor (up to $R^2$ and topological terms), it \emph{spectates} under the Jordan$\to$Einstein map.
 The `ghost' does not mix with the scalaron dynamics during the frame change, preserving the commutative diagram.

 \textit{Note on Field Redefinitions.} One can equivalently derive the spin-2 propagator by expanding the metric $g_{\mu\nu} = g^{(0)}_{\mu\nu} + h_{\mu\nu}$ and using a field redefinition $h_{\mu\nu} \to h_{\mu\nu} + \frac{4\beta}{M_{\rm Pl}^2}\psi_{\mu\nu}$ to diagonalize the quadratic action.
 This yields $S \sim h \mathcal{E} h - \psi (\mathcal{E} + m_2^2) \psi$, confirming the ghost nature.